 1. Grow your bee friendly garden

 Plant a range of flowers in your garden so bees have access to nectar from March to October.
+You can use the winter season to plan a garden full of nectar-rich plants that bees can forage come spring.
 Bees love traditional cottage garden flowers and native wildflowers, like primrose, buddleia, and marigolds.
-If you plan carefully you can have a range of flowers through the whole season.
-Incidentally, because of climate change and exotic plants in people’s gardens bees are beginning to be active in winter, so you could be helping them all year round!

 You can also buy (or easily build) an ‘insect hotel’ using hollow stems like bamboo, twigs and string – just tie together a length of these and put them in a hedge or bush, or hang somewhere sheltered to provide a home for bees and other insects.

-2. Treat your buzzing friends to some sugar and let it rest
+2. Treat your buzzing friends to some sugar and let it 'bee'

 A tired bee really does like a tiny hit of sugar (never honey!)
 Mix of two teaspoons of white granulated sugar with one teaspoon of water and put it on a plate or drip it on a flower, to revive a tired bee.